acbart/myracketrelationshipiscomplicated.com/README.md

 Despite being ten years old, there is relatively little research to demonstrate the value of "Design Recipes" as a pedagogical approach, especially one that has long term benefits.
 [One research study by the group](https://dl.acm.org/citation.cfm?id=3106183) indicates that students may be more prepared to apply principles of Functional Decomposition through this approach than students who do not, based on studies of the Rainfall Problem.
 Is this unique to using Racket?
 It’s a reasonable hypothesis, but not a proven fact.
 Beyond that, I can’t say there’s much research out there to support the bold claims made by the research group.
 When you dive into their literature, you will often find them citing the same set of small papers over the years.
 Even more frightening, there are folks citing their textbook or theory papers as arguments for the effectiveness of the research.
 Anecdotal evidence abounds, but a shockingly small amount of research has emerged from this pedagogical direction.
 To my personal horror, this is [more or less intentional](https://felleisen.org/matthias/Thoughts/Measuring_education.html).

 Does it help to force students to write signatures before they write functions?
 Are tests before bodies critical to success?
 Is learning more likely to occur when you write good purpose statements?
 Perhaps.
 I can point to several more generalized research studies that dissect these claims in somewhat related ways.
-However, the particular bundle of ideas that the HtDP community believes with religious fervor are not well-evidenced.
+However, the particular bundle of ideas that the PbD community believes with religious fervor are not well-evidenced.

 # So What?